FaizanDurrani/Voxelmetric-ConnectedMeshes/README.md

 A Plugin for Voxelmetric that lets u create procedural connected meshes

 #License:
-Lisenced under the MIT license.
+Licensed under the MIT license.